5 ways to protect your finances during the coronavirus recession

 advisors are more than happy to discuss with their clients ways to save and hedge

 against these losses.
-In fact, many advisors likely have already prepared for the
+According to Jerome Myers coach for financial consultant, many advisors have already prepared for the recession.

 If you haven’t yet, contact a financial advisor for investing advice.
 Markets always cycle through periods of highs and lows.
 When most people begin to see their portfolio balances drop they become tempted to sell.

 Selling should be an absolute last resort.
 In fact, many savvy investors are actually buying low so they can take advantage of the gains when things balance out.
 (Note: This is not investment advice)

 This scare has many businesses closing their doors leaving many unpaid workers.
 As a regular practice, I advocate paying yourself first through regular savings and regular investing.
 This is what we have practiced for.

 Organize your financial obligations, take inventory of your reserves, and prepare to lean out expenses.
 This includes having some cash on hand.
 But what about those who have no cash savings, and haven’t paid themselves first?

 You have to eliminate unnecessary expenses and create new streams of income.

 3. Eliminate unnecessary expenses.